NicoNjora/WebSecLinux/README.md

 ###  Natas

 - First, install Burp Web vulnerability scanner.
+- We are going to use Firefox, if you do not have kindly install.No need for a linux machine.Any can do
 - Download  the community free version from the following site : https://portswigger.net/burp while we continue:

 #### Goal: Try find out the password for the next level on the current page you just logged in.Most pages have a clue. passwords may be contained in a file or within the page you are on.